2022/23 | Conestoga College

-Students that have indicated they are injured and cannot complete lift class will be expected to submit a medical practitioner document indicating the injury and inability to participate in lift class.
-Once the injury has healed, the student must submit a medical practitioner document outlining clearance to resume lift activities.
-These documents are submitted to the Coordinator of the Program and stored in the respective student file.
+Students that have indicated they are injured and/or cannot complete lift class will be expected to submit a medical practitioner document indicating the injury and inability to participate in lift class, lab class or both.
+Once the injury has healed, the student must submit a medical practitioner document outlining clearance to resume lift and/or lab activities.
+These documents are submitted to the Program coordinator and stored in the individual student file.

 This guide is intended to clarify the expectations of student performance of psychomotor skills.

-- Before specific skills can be assigned/performed in a clinical setting, a satisfactory scenario in a lab setting must be achieved.
+- Before specific skills can be assigned/performed in a clinical setting, satisfactory scenarios in a lab setting must be achieved.

 - Criteria for psychomotor skills: To be considered satisfactory in the performance of psychomotor skills, students must meet certain criteria.
 Some criteria are appropriate for all skills, and some are more specific to a particular skill.